tawk/tawk-opencart3/README.md

 #### Extension Installer
 1. Download the plugin ending in `.ocmod.zip` from the OpenCart Marketplace.
-2. Go to Extensions -> Extension Installer and upload the zip file.
+2. Go to Extensions -> Installer and upload the zip file.

 #### Manual Installation
 1. Download the plugin ending in `.zip` from the OpenCart Marketplace.